January 23, 2015 | by Syncplicity by Axway Team

 The much-awaited Box IPO has arrived!
 All of us in the file sharing market (and beyond) anxiously waited for this day to happen.
 Box and Aaron Levie epitomize the possibilities of Silicon Valley.
-Aaron has worked hard in the last decade to build a successful cloud file sharing and collaboration business and we at Syncplicity would like to sincerely congratulate him and his team on this great achievement.
+Aaron has worked hard in the last decade to build a successful cloud file sharing and collaboration business and we at Syncplicity by Axway would like to sincerely congratulate him and his team on this great achievement.

 A successful Box IPO validates what we have been saying for years: the way we work is changing.
 Correct that… it has changed for good.

 Today’s mobile workforce demands the ability to access and share their work on any device, anytime, anywhere as easily as they access and share their personal lives on Facebook and Instagram.
 And, organizations that do not step up to this challenge are going to be left behind as employees, especially new employees to the workforce, demand new ways to collaborate.